shawnmne/ruby-prompt__arrays/lib/arrays.md

 # How do you add elements to an Array?

-to add element use .push, .unshift, .insert colors.unshift("bronze") colors.push("silver") colors.insert(4, "gold")
+to add element use .push, .unshift, .insert. << colors.unshift("bronze") colors.push("silver") colors.insert(4, "gold")
+colors << "platinum"

 # Given the Array `["Laura", "Fiona", "Tori"]`, how would you replace `"Fiona"` with `"Florence"` so that you end up with `["Laura", "Florence", "Tori"]`?

-to replace Fiona use Index of 1 assign it the value of "florence" names = Array["Laura", "Fiona", "Tori"] names[1] = "Florence"
+to replace Fiona use Index of 1 assign it the value of "florence" or if in an unknow array use .index to determine to it's index.
+If the item is not in the array you would get a nil and hopefully the code around it would be setup for error catching.

+names = Array["Laura", "Fiona", "Tori"]
+names[1] = "Florence"
+names[names.index("Fiona")] = "Florence"

 # What do the methods `push`, `pop`, `shift`, and `unshift` do?